 Shared sorrow is half a sorrow, according to the old proverb.
 New research indicates that social support is not only important for us humans, but also for zebrafish!

 Better recovery with social support

 We cope better in a threatening or unpleasant situation if we are not alone, a phenomenon scientists call social buffering.
-We humans are not the only species that exhibit social buffering; several animals demonstrate this adaptation, which of course it has some evolutionary advantages.
+We humans are not the only species that exhibit social buffering; several animals demonstrate this adaptation, which of course has some evolutionary advantages.
 The presence of conspecifics makes a threatening situation less dangerous, and thus the behavioral response to this situation is downregulated.
 Sounds pretty logical, right?

 Zebrafish feel supported

 Zebrafish are no exception.
 Faustino et al. recently found that zebrafish showed less fear in a threatening situation when they were not alone.